 What is Learn to Skate?

 Learn to Skate provides the basic fundamentals for figure skating.
 There is room to grow from Levels 1-Bridging.
-Bridging being the level for Advanced.
+Bridging being the level before Advanced.
+To excel to your next level, you must pass your USFSA Level Test by Zane Frick or Isabell Boekelman.
+This is coordinated though the Test Chair.

 What is Advanced?